 Ross: Awesome.
 I can only imagine they need a lot of help in that area and everyone can learn from it.
 I’m always learning, we’re always learning but when it comes networking, I’m sure you’re learning all the time.
 You just never stop, right?

 Ross: I’ve been doing so much listening to lots of podcasts and I love some of the lines you hear.
-One of my favourites now is if you’re the smartest person in the room, get the hell out of that room.
+One of my favorites now is if you’re the smartest person in the room, get the hell out of that room.
 That wasn’t how they put it, that’s my version, but you shouldn’t be there, you should be in a room where you’re learning.
 Thankfully, I go to my office and I’m always not the smartest person in the room because I hire great people.

 John: If I can add something, if you think you’re the smartest person in the room, time to look in the mirror, my friend.